 DE is a common insecticide replacement for treating bed bug infestations.
-When treating a pest infestation horizontal transfer of insecticides is important for effectiveness.
-Horizontal transfer describes the process of one insect transferring the active ingredient of a pesticide among other insects with the population through contact.
-A 2013 study demonstrated horizontal transfer of diatomaceous earth in the common bed bug.
-This is important because bed bugs live in hard-to-reach places, and horizontal transfer is needed for effective control.
+When treating a pest infestation, horizontal transfer of insecticides is important for effectiveness.
+In a nutshell, horizontal transfer describes the process of one insect transferring the active ingredient of a pesticide among other insects in the population through contact.
+Recently, 2013 study demonstrated horizontal transfer of diatomaceous earth in the common bed bug.
+This is important because bed bugs live in hard-to-reach places and horizontal transfer is needed for effective control.

 Insect Resistance to Insecticides

 Over the past several decades, insects have developed resistance to many chemical insecticides.
-An article presented at the Rutgers Entomology Centennial Symposium on Insecticide Resistance: Mechanisms and Management spoke to the challenge of insects ability to adapt to and develop resistance to chemical insecticides.
+An article presented at the Rutgers Entomology Centennial Symposium on Insecticide Resistance: Mechanisms and Management spoke to the challenge of insects’ ability to adapt and develop resistance to chemical insecticides.